 - Training needs to consists of at least 300 hours of teaching and self-practice, for example:

 - 100 hours of practical teaching about Pilates method; which includes original and evolved exercises and principles of the Method

 - 100 hours of theory, which needs to include functional anatomy and teaching skills

 - 100 hours of self-practice, which needs to include class observation and teaching assistance.

 The current annual membership fee is €40.

 Unpaid membership fees will result in one being expelled from the Finnish Pilates Association, which is being authorised by the board of trustees.

-If you are interested to become a member, wish to participate in our training workshops, or simply have a question to ask, please contact us via our secretary at email@example.com.
+If you are interested to become a member, wish to participate in our training workshops, or simply have a question to ask, please contact us at movementmerge(at)gmail.com.